 It cannot be a company’s sole goal to acquire the highest NPS rating in its industry.
-A rising NPS score is a sign of long-term growth, when applied appropriately*.
+A rising NPS is a sign of long-term growth, when applied appropriately*.

-Many companies compare their own NPS score to the ratings of other organizations within the same industry, although this is considered an incorrect benchmarking method.
+Many companies compare their own NPS to the ratings of other organizations within the same industry, although this is considered an incorrect benchmarking method.
 Customers don’t base their assessment of an organization on their prior experiences with different actors within the same industry.
 They compare their experience to all customer experiences.

 Does your company collect open feedback from customers?
 Why did a customer give you a certain score?
 What strategies do you use to improve your ratings?